awsdocs/amazon-connect-admin-guide/doc_source/scheduling-create-staffing-groups.md

 + In the **Rules** section, choose **\+** and then use the dropdown to choose the type of rule to create for the staffing group\.
 For example, you can specify:
   + **Minimum Staff Required**: Specify the minimum number of agents that should be available, despite what the forecast indicates\.
 For example, if the forecast says that you do not need any agents in the first half hour that your contact center opens, you can ensure that there is a minimum of one agent during this time\.
   + **Shift Start Time: Same Start Time**: This creates schedules with the same shift start time for all agents\.
   + **Working Hours**: Specify the group's minimum and maximum working hours per day or week\.
 This setting applies to all staff in the staffing group\.
 You can override this setting for individual staff\.
-For instructions, see [Create staff scheduling rules \(Preview\)](scheduling-create-staff-rules.md)\.
+For instructions, see [Create staff scheduling rules](scheduling-create-staff-rules.md)\.